psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 >
 > Here they pause, and if no notice is taken of them, they peep through the keyhole, crying out :
 >
-> ' Soul, soul! a lump of coal!
+> 'Soul, soul! a lump of coal!
 > I am peeping through the key-hole!
 > Up with the kettle and down with the pan,
 > *Give us an answer*, and we'll be gone. '